deckhouse/deckhouse/ee/modules/160-multitenancy-manager/docs/USAGE.md

 ---
 {% raw %}

-## Creating an isolated environment
+## Creating an isolated project

-Follow these steps to create an isolated environment in a kubernetes cluster:
+Follow these steps to create an isolated project in a kubernetes cluster:

-1. Create two [static users](../150-user-authn/usage.html#an-example-of-creating-a-static-user) who need to be given access to the isolated environment:
+1. Create two [static users](../150-user-authn/usage.html#an-example-of-creating-a-static-user) who need to be given access to the isolated project:

    Create a `users.yaml` file with the following contents (CR `User`):